 The UL MU Disable subfield is 0 and the UL MU Data Disable subfield is 0 in the most recent OM Control subfield (if any) sent by the non-AP STA to the AP or the UL MU Disable subfield is 0 and the UL MU Data Disable subfield is 1 in the most recent OM Control subfield (if any) sent by the non-AP STA to the AP and the frame that is being triggered is an acknowledgment (see 26.9.3 (Transmit operating mode (TOM) indication)).

+Delete the 4th paragraph:

+Discussion: the following paragraph limits the bit-loading feature.
+Remove the paragraph.
+Related to modification for bit-loading in the UL MU operation.

+A non-AP STA addressed by a User Info field in a Trigger frame (i.e., the AID12 subfield is equal to the 12 LSBs of the AID of the non-AP STA) may ignore the remainder of User Info fields in the Trigger frame.